 Newer drugs have been developed for patients with recurrent Hodgkin's lymphoma, including an immunotherapy called “checkpoint inhibitors.”
 These drugs are given intravenously and can alter factors around the tumor cells that contribute to the growth of the cells.
 This allows the body’s own immune system to fight against the tumor cells.
 These drugs have been highly effective in patients with Hodgkin's lymphoma.

 In young children, chemotherapy may be favored over radiation therapy, which can have long-term complications and impair muscle and bone growth in those who have not yet reached their full body size.

-Sometimes, the treatments that cure Hodgkin lymphoma may cause health problems later in life, including an underactive thyroid, lung problems, heart disease, or other types of cancer, such as melanoma or breast cancer.
+Sometimes, the treatments that cure Hodgkin's lymphoma may cause health problems later in life, including an underactive thyroid, lung problems, heart disease, or other types of cancer, such as melanoma or breast cancer.
 Therefore, people who’ve had this type of cancer are advised to continue regular monitoring throughout the rest of their lives.

 “The lymphoma program at Yale has extensive experience in the treatment of Hodgkin lymphoma,” says Dr. Foss.
 “Cutting edge chemotherapy treatments and novel immunotherapies are offered, and the Yale Radiation Oncology physicians and staff have worked with individual patients to lower the doses of radiation to normal tissues and to optimize outcomes with radiation.
 Our survivorship program is available for patients who have completed therapy to assess and support patients as they recover from treatment and to help them to resume a full and active life.”